-The three most valuable results received from the survey that we can use to improve our future performance are: 1) the respondents preferred to seek out additional information upon receiving the warning (Figure 4), 2) they wanted to know if the storm would impact their location (Figure 3), and 3) they wanted to verify the threat visually.
-These findings are consistent with research that upon receiving a warning or threat, people, tend to seek additional information before taking protective action (Lindell & Perry, 2004 and Hammer & Schmidlin 2002).
+Some of these findings are consistent with research that upon receiving a warning or threat, people, tend to seek additional information before taking protective action (Lindell & Perry, 2004 and Hammer & Schmidlin 2002).
 Prior to taking action, people want to know if there is a real and impending risk they should pay attention to.
 The need for additional information is based on the belief of recipients that they do not have adequate information to make a decision.
 Unfortunately, waiting to see and seeking more information cuts their reaction time.
-3) Finally, the respondents also desired to look outside to see if they were in the path (Figure 6), before taking shelter.
+Finally, 40% of the respondents desired to look outside to see if they were in the path (Figure 6), before taking shelter.

-Previous research suggests that as part of risk assessment, people will sometimes seek confirmation of a threat via environmental cues such as searching for physical evidence (Aguirre, et al., 1991 and Legate & Biddle, 1999).
+Previous research suggests that as part of risk assessment, people will sometimes seek confirmation of a threat via environmental cues such as searching for physical evidence (Aguirre, et al.,1991 and Legate & Biddle, 1999).
 This threat confirmation often involves a visual confirmation of cloud formation, high winds, or a tornado.
 Additionally, the magnificence of such a weather phenomenon as a tornado makes a sighting appealing.
 Thus, people are tempted to bear witness to it.
 However, once people obtain visual confirmation of a tornado, the time frame to take shelter becomes limited and some people perish while attempting to take action.
 The good news is that sixty-four percent of those surveyed did seek shelter (Figure 5).
-Finally, survey question #19.2 asked, "Based on your understanding of the National Weather Service's Severe Thunderstorm Warnings, how likely are you to take protective action?"
+Finally, survey question #19.2 asked; "Based on your understanding of the National Weather Service's Severe Thunderstorm Warnings, how likely are you to take protective action?"
 Eighty-one percent of respondents are likely to take protective action based on their understanding of the NWS Severe Thunderstorm Warnings (Figure 14).